-Booking a coach like InterCity or ManaBus, is as easily as booking directly on their websites or with most travel agents around New Zealand.
+Booking a coach like InterCity, is as easily as booking directly on their websites or with most travel agents around New Zealand.
 Even the receptionist in your hostel should be able to book a bus for you.
 The earlier in advance you book coaches in New Zealand, the cheaper the price will be.

 As well as single fares between A and B, the national coaches in New Zealand also offer passes.
 If you are planning to use the coach a lot, then getting a pass may cost you less than buying single fares.
 Check out What’s the Difference Between InterCity Backpacker Bus Passes? for an idea of passes and prices.
 You can also travel by night, find out more in 9 Things We Love About the New Sleeper Buses.